macsatncnr/abscorrmatlab/README.md

 eg_prism_plot_theta_twotheta.m

-The eg_ files are self explaning.
+The eg_ files are self explanatory.

 "Eg_*_sample.m" fikesincludes the sample definition with the surface equations.